tuck1s/sparkpost-traffic-gen/CONTRIBUTING.md

 # Contributing to this project

-These are unofficial tools, rather than officially supported SparkPost features, but we’ve tried to make them solid, easy to use, and you can change them.
+These are unofficial tools, rather than officially supported product features, but we’ve tried to make them solid, easy to use, and you can change them.

 ## Prerequisite to contribution